Requesting academic accommodations through Disability Resources (DR) is a simple two-step process.

 For first year/transfer students: we are not able to fully process accommodation requests until after the student has been assigned a student ID number and have a WUSTL Key.
 Student ID numbers and WUSTL Keys are always assigned well in advance of the coming semester so the timing of ID and WUSTL Key assignment will not impact students’ ability to have accommodations in place before classes begin.

 Once Disability Resources have received a student’s New Student Intake Form, a Disability Resources professional will review their form and documentation and will follow up with them accordingly.
 Be sure to monitor your WashU email address.

 Once we receive a student’s complete request we will review the materials provided and contact the student via their WashU email account to schedule a meeting.
 We prefer to meet with students in person but if that is not possible we are happy to meet over the phone.
 During this meeting we will discuss the request and documentation in more detail and answer any questions about using the requested accommodations.
 Students should leave this meeting with an understanding of what accommodations will be approved, but a formal letter of approval or denial will be sent via email in the days following the meeting.

 Parents/family are welcome to join in these meetings as valuable partners in supporting their students.
 However, please keep in mind that in the college environment students are expected to act as their own primary advocate.
 Our staff are sensitive to the fact that this may represent a change in roles for many families.

-Students who have requested accommodations of any type in the past must log in to Access WashU and submit a supplemental request in order to request a change or addition to their current accommodations.
+Students who have requested accommodations of any type in the past must log in to Access WashU and and submit the Accommodation Plan Modification Request in order to request a change or addition to their current accommodations.
 Step-by-step directions to complete the supplemental request are below.

 - Navigate to Access WashU.